redgeoff/replicate-couchdb-cluster/README.md

       -s source           The URL for the CouchDB cluster from which we will be replicating

-      -s target           The URL for the CouchDB cluster to which we will be replicating
+      -t target           The URL for the CouchDB cluster to which we will be replicating

     Options: